tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/acceleration_models/available.rst

   :ref:`environment_aerodynamic_coefficient_interface`).
 | 3.
 Mass model for body undergoing acceleration.
 | 4.
 Current state of body undergoing acceleration and body with atmosphere.
+| 5.
+Shape model for the body exerting an acceleration (to allow for the calculation of vehicle altitude)

 .. note::
    By default, a body’s angle of attack, sideslip angle, and bank angle are all set to 0.
 Defining a vehicle